opentelekomcloud-community/otc-java-sdk-v1/doc/source/index.rst

 OTC Java SDK v1 documentation
 =============================

-The `OTC Java SDK v1` provides functionality to use the OpenTelekomCloud API in Java.
+This is the community version of OTC Java SDK v1.

-Especially methods for signing requests using AK/SK
+The `OTC Java SDK v1` provides functionality for *Access Key* and *Secret Access Key* (AK/SK) request signing used in OpenTelekomCloud API calls

 .. toctree::
    :includehidden: